Biological Concepts (11722.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-In this unit, there are 40 compulsory contact hours (16 hours of practical sessions and 24 hours of workshops).
-It is expected that the remaining 110 hours is devoted to private and group study to prepare assessments and develop a good depth of understanding of the content delivered in this unit.
-This includes viewing a weekly recorded lecture and completing the accompanying quiz.
+In this unit, there are 16 compulsory contact hours (16 hours of practical sessions).
+It is expected that students will also attend 24 hours of workshops during the semester.
+The remaining 110 hours are devoted to private and group study to prepare assessments and develop a good depth of understanding of the content delivered in this unit.
+This includes viewing a weekly recorded lecture and completing the relevant formative quizzes.
 There are also PALS sessions (it is strongly recommended that students attend these).

 Inclusion and engagement